Uttar Pradesh records highest single-day spike of 809 COVID-19 cases, tally rises to 16,594

-Uttar Pradesh on Friday recorded the highest single-day spike of 809 coronavirus cases, with the tally rising to 16,594 in the state, officials said.
+Uttar Pradesh on Friday reported its highest single-day spike of 809 coronavirus cases, taking the state's tally to 16,594, officials said.

 The death toll due to COVID-19 mounted to 507 after 19 fresh fatalities were reported from different districts of the state, they said.